erseco/erseco/README.md

 ### Hi, I'm Ernesto 👋

-I'm a Senior DevOps Engineer, working as a IT Teacher.
+I'm a Senior DevSecOps Engineer, working as a IT Teacher.

 - 🔭 I’m currently working as teacher in a small island
 - 💬 Ask me about Zombies